-There are two fun features they offer that I loved.
+There are two fun features the website offers, which I loved.
 One is the countdown to your cruise.
 (The pic above shows the countdown screen on the morning of our cruise.)
 You are already pretty excited but this little feature is a special touch that enhances that excitement.

 See, this is how excited Disney makes you. 🙂

 2. Disney knows how to make you feel like the guest of honor.

 First, you step onto the boat to the sound of your family name being announced and are met with instant applause from nearly a dozen cast members (they call all their employees this) lined up to welcome you on board.

 I knew they were going to do this as I had read about it plus I watched them doing it for other families ahead of us, but when it came our turn, I couldn’t stop grinning.
 I felt like royalty.

 And speaking of royalty, my three girls were never greeted by a cast member (even in the halls) without a slight bow and a “hello, princess”.
 On more than one occasion the girls walked into a restaurant for dinner to cast member’s applause.

 Our girls were never allowed to do anything on their own; there was always someone there to pull out their chair, cut up their food and make them feel honored.
 This made the girls feel honored and Steve and I got a nice reprieve from parenting.

 (This was a magical thing to experience until we got off the boat.
 Talk about walking straight into reality!
 Ha!)

 Then there are the amenities.
 Yes, I know most cruise lines have them and leave schedules and goodies in your room, but Disney goes above and beyond to make sure you are completely taken care of.
 If you have a problem or need anything, you can be sure they’re going the extra mile.
 You feel like an honored guest in every corner of the ship!